automl/pynisher/README.md

 `spawn` context for Windows and Mac but using other available methods on Mac also seems to not work.
 For Linux, the `fork` and `forkserver` context seems to work.

-4. For unknown reasons, using `time.process_time()` to query the cpu usage within a pynished function will cause the `cpu_time` limits to be ignored on Mac, leading to a function that will hang indefinitly unless using some other limit.
+4. For unknown reasons, using `time.process_time()` to query the cpu time usage within a pynished function will cause the `cpu_time` limits to be ignored on Mac, leading to a function that will hang indefinitly unless using some other limit.
+Please let us know if this is some known issue or any workarounds are available.

 #### Parameters